FormIt3D/autodesk-formit-360-windows-help-old/tool-library/placing-and-modifying-objects/boolean-cut-and-join.md

 # Boolean Cut

-You can cut one object or Group from another with the Cut Tool.
+You can cut one object or group from another with the Cut Tool.
 There are two ways to access the Cut tool:

 ## Run the Cut command first